Martin Bucksbaum

-Martin Bucksbaum (July 31, 1920 – July 7, 1995) was an American business executive.
-He served as the chairman and chief executive officer of GGP Inc., a publicly traded real estate investment trust that invests in shopping centers.
+Martin Bucksbaum (July 31, 1920 – July 7, 1995) was an American businessman.
+He was the chairman and chief executive officer of GGP Inc., a publicly traded real estate investment trust that invests in shopping centers.

 Early life

 Bucksbaum was born July 31, 1920.
 His father, Louis Bucksbaum, owned three grocery stores in Marshalltown, Iowa.
 He had two brothers, Matthew and Maurice.
 Bucksbaum served in the United States Army during World War II.

 Career

 With his brothers Matthew and Maurice, Bucksbaum took a $1.2 million loan to develop Town & Country in Cedar Rapids, Iowa in 1953.
 At the time, it was one of the first malls in the United States.
-In 1954, the three brothers co-founded General Growth Properties, now known as GGP Inc. Bucksbaum served as its chairman and chief executive officer.
+In 1954, the three brothers co-founded General Growth Properties, now known as GGP Inc. Bucksbaum was its chairman and chief executive officer.
 By 1995, the company owned 21 malls in the US.
 In Iowa, the malls that Bucksbaum helped develop were located in small towns like Waterloo, Bettendorf, Council Bluffs, Davenport, Sioux City, Cedar Falls, Keokuk, West Burlington, Muscatine as well as cities like Ames and Des Moines.

-Bucksbaum served on the board of directors of the Offitbank.
+Bucksbaum wason the board of directors of the Offitbank.
 He was a member of the International Council of Shopping Centers and a governor of the National Association of Real Estate Investment Trusts.